flybasis/searchapi.docs/README.md

-# search-api
-This contains documentation for Flybasis Search
+This contains documentation for Flybasis Search API and its usage.